 Many Notre Dame 1Ls and 2Ls take unpaid summer positions with public service employers, judges, government agencies, and other non-profits.
 Fortunately, there are many summer funding options available to you, both inside and outside of Notre Dame, and I am going to give you a comprehensive overview of all of those resources here.

 If you are reading this now and are worried that you are behind in your search for summer funding, you’re not.
 Many applications for summer funding are due in March and April.
-I only post it now because our office is getting a few questions about it and I want you to have a resource at your fingertips when you do start turning your attention to summer funding.
+I only post it now because our office is getting a few questions about it, it is always a good idea to plan ahead, and I want you to have a resource at your fingertips when you do start turning your attention to summer funding.

 Summer Funding Sources Outside of Notre Dame

--The Koch Summer Fellow Program, which awards $4800 stipends and professional education where students learn from leading policy experts every week to law students who are passionate about free societies and want to work to improve people’s lives.
+-The Koch Student Internship Program, which awards $450 weekly stipends over ten weeks and professional education where students learn from leading policy experts every week to law students who are passionate about free societies and want to work to improve people’s lives.
+Note, your application has the best chance of advancing for this program if you apply by December.

--The Ms. JD summer public interest scholarship, which awards $500 stipends to young, successful 2L women who have already demonstrated leadership potential.
+-The Ms. JD summer public interest scholarship, which awards funding to young, successful 2L women who have already demonstrated leadership potential.

 -The Peggy Browning Fund Fellowship, which awards $5000 to law students working for labor-related organizations.

-–Public Interest Law Initiative (PILI) offer stipends of up to $5500 for students working in public interest positions in Illinois and predominantly in Chicago.
+-The Public Interest Law Initiative (PILI) offers stipends of up to $6000 for students working in public interest positions in Illinois and predominantly in Chicago.
 These get allocated fast so if you’re interested, apply this week.

 …and many more.
 If you are planning to work in an unpaid position this summer, be sure to check out this list.
 It is by far the best summer funding resource out there.